hsHemant/react-hooks/README.md

 # react-hooks

+Hooks Rules
-1> Use Hooks at root level
+1> Use Hooks only at root level of fucntional component.
+2> Use only in functional components.